kensunjaya/Home-IoT/README.md

 ```

-Install all libraries
+Install all required libraries
 ```
 flutter pub get
 ```

-Power on emulator or connect to a physical device
+Power on emulator or connect to a physical device.
 ```
 flutter devices
 ```

-Make sure your device is already listed, then execute the follownig command:
+Make sure your device is already listed, then execute the following command:
 ```
 flutter run
 ```